 At 348.6, change as follows:

-An AP transmitting a Trigger frame that contains at least one User Info field with AID12 subfield set to 0 (i.e., an RA-RU for associated STAs) shall ensure that the number of bits following the last bit of SCH is at least LPAD,MAC as defined in Equation (26-1), which is based on the largest MinTrigProcTime of all associated non-AP STAs, where SCH is the last User Info field with AID12 subfield equal to either 0 or 2046.
+An AP transmitting a Trigger frame that contains at least one User Info field with AID12 subfield indicating allocation of one or more contiguous RA-RUs for associated STAs shall ensure that the number of bits following the last bit of SCH is at least LPAD,MAC as defined in Equation (26-1), which is based on the largest MinTrigProcTime of all associated non-AP STAs, where SCH is the last User Info field with AID12 subfield equal to either 0 or 2046.

-An AP transmitting a Trigger frame that contains at least one User Info field with AID12 subfield set to 2045 (i.e., an RA-RU for unassociated non-AP STAs) should ensure that the number of bits following the last bit of SCH is at least 4 × NDBPS for a non-HT PPDU, HT PPDU or VHT PPDU, or NDBPS for an HE PPDU, where SCH is the last User Info field with AID12 subfield equal to either 2045 or 2046.
+An AP transmitting a Trigger frame that contains at least one User Info field with AID12 subfield indicating allocation of one or more contiguous RA-RUs for unassociated STAs should ensure that the number of bits following the last bit of SCH is at least 4 × NDBPS for a non-HT PPDU, HT PPDU or VHT PPDU, or NDBPS for an HE PPDU, where SCH is the last User Info field with AID12 subfield equal to either 2045 or 2046.

-An AP transmitting an NFRP Trigger frame shall ensure that the number of bits following the last User Info field with the AID12 not equal to 4095 is at least 4 × NDBPS for a non-HT PPDU, HT PPDU or VHT PPDU, or NDBPS for an HE PPDU.
+An AP transmitting an NFRP Trigger frame shall ensure that the number of bits following the last User Info field with an AID12 subfield not equal to 4095 is at least 4 × NDBPS for a non-HT PPDU, HT PPDU or VHT PPDU, or NDBPS for an HE PPDU.

 An AP may use any type of padding to satisfy the MinTrigProcTime requirement of a non-AP STA, such as using the Padding field in a Trigger frame, post-EOF A-MPDU padding, or aggregating other MPDUs in the A-MPDU.

-If a Trigger frame or frame containing a TRS Control subfield is LDPC encoded, then the transmitting AP ensures that TTrigProc meets the following requirements: — TTrigProc shall be greater than or equal to the MinTrigProcTime specified by the non-AP STAs that are the recipients of the Trigger frame. — For Trigger frame that contains at least one User Info field with AID12 subfield set to 0, TTrigProc shall be greater than or equal to the largest MinTrigProcTime of all associated non-AP STAs. — For Trigger frame that contains at least one User Info field with AID12 subfield set to 2045, TTrigProc should be at least 16 µs. — For NFRP Trigger frame, TTrigProc shall be at least 16 µs.
+If a Trigger frame or frame containing a TRS Control subfield is LDPC encoded, then the transmitting AP ensures that TTrigProc meets the following requirements: — TTrigProc shall be greater than or equal to the MinTrigProcTime specified by the non-AP STAs that are the recipients of the Trigger frame. — For a Trigger frame that contains at least one User Info field with an AID12 subfield indicating allocation of one or more contiguous RA-RUs for associated STAs, TTrigProc shall be greater than or equal to the largest MinTrigProcTime of all associated non-AP STAs. — For a Trigger frame that contains at least one User Info field with an AID12 subfield indicating allocation of RA-RUs for one or more contiguous RA-RUs for unassociated STAs, TTrigProc should be at least 16 µs. — For an NFRP Trigger frame, TTrigProc shall be at least 16 µs.

 At 352.57, change as follows: